Oreston: History

 Oreston is home to two churches, the small Anglican Church of The Good Shepherd, part of the Parish of Plymstock and Hooe, which hosts weekly communions and services for seasonal holidays such as Christmas and Easter, which recently underwent reconstruction and now has a new roof, and the larger Oreston Methodist Church.

 The village suffered some bomb damage during World War II but escaped the extensive destruction experienced by other parts of Plymouth.

+Bone Caves

+In 1816, caves containing fossilised bones were discovered in Oreston, the only ones in the United Kingdom at the time to undergo scientific investigations and archaeological digs.
+Further caves were found around the city in the 19th and 20th centuries including those at Cattedown, Stonehouse, and Turnchapel.

 Famous people

 Alexander Selkirk, the man whose seafaring adventures inspired Daniel Defoe to write Robinson Crusoe, lived at Oreston for a while.
 Selkirk married Frances Candish, a pub landlady there in 1720, the year after Defoe's book was published.